-Running a blog that’s getting plenty of visitors and want to know how to build a business off the back of it?
+Running a blog that’s getting plenty of visitors and want to know how to turn that blog into a business?

 Or perhaps you’re just about to launch a new blog that you aim to turn into a business sooner rather than later.

-In this guide, we’ll explore the different ways you can grow your blog into a full-scale business.
+In this guide, we’ll explore the different ways you can turn your blog into a full-scale business.

 Although many successful blogs are built on platforms such as Blogger or the free version of WordPress, using a free blog site will make it much harder to turn your blog into a business.
 This guide explains more about why you should avoid free blog sites if you’re serious about blogging.